-But $\norm{Z}_{BMO(\mathbb{Q})}$ does not depend on $K_g$ because $(Y,Z)$ is a solution of the following quadratic BSDE:
+But $\Vert Z\Vert_{\mathrm{BMO}(\mathbb{Q})}$ does not depend on $K_g$ because $(Y,Z)$ is a solution of the following quadratic BSDE:

-Finally $\abs{Z_t} \leqslant C\left(1+(T-t)^{-1/2}\right)$ a.s..
+Finally, $\vert Z_t\vert\leq C (1+(T-t)^{-1/2})$ a.s.

-When $\sigma$ is invertible, the inequality (\ref{hypothese sur nabla b}) is verified with $\lambda:=M_{\sigma^{-1}}(M_{\sigma}K_b+K_{\sigma})$.
-Since this $\lambda$ does not depend on $\nabla b$ and $\sigma'$, we can prove the result when $b(t,.)$ and $\sigma$ are not differentiable by a standard approximation and stability results for BSDEs with linear growth.
-So, we are allowed to replace assumption (HX1) by (HX1').
+When $\sigma$ is invertible, the inequality (\ref{hypothese sur nabla b}) is verified with $\lambda:=M_{\sigma^{-1}}(M_{\sigma }K_b+K_{\sigma })$.
+Since this $\lambda$ does not depend on $\nabla b$ and $\sigma'$, we can prove the result when $b(t,\cdot)$ and $\sigma$ are not differentiable by a standard approximation and stability results for BSDEs with linear growth.
+So, we are allowed to replace assumption (HX1) by (HX1$'$).

-When $f$ is not differentiable and $g$ is only Lipschitz we can prove the result by a standard approximation and stability results for linear BSDEs.
+When $f$ is not differentiable and $g$ is only Lipschitz, we can prove the result by a standard approximation and stability results for linear BSDEs.
 But we notice that our estimation on $Z$ does not depend on $K_g$.
-This allows us to weaken the hypothesis on $g$ further: when $g$ is only lower or upper semi-continuous the result stays true.
-The proof is the same as the proof of Proposition 4.3 in~\cite{Delbaen-Hu-Bao-09}. \cqfd \begin{rem} The previous proof gives us a more precise estimation for a version of $Z$ when $f$ is differentiable with respect to $z$: $\forall t \in [0,T]$,
+This allows us to weaken the hypothesis on $g$ further; when $g$ is only lower or upper semi-continuous the result stays true.
+The proof is the same as the proof of Proposition 4.3 in \cite{Delbaen-Hu-Bao-09}. \end{pf} \begin{rem} The previous proof gives us a more precise estimation for a version of $Z$ when $f$ is differentiable with respect to $z\dvtx\forall t \in[0,T]$,

-\end{rem} \begin{rem} When assumptions (HX1) or (HX1') are not verified, the process $Z$ may blow up before $T$.
-Zhang gives an example of such a phenomenon in dimension 1: we refer the reader to example 1 in \cite{Zhang-05}. \end{rem}
+\end{rem} \begin{rem} When assumption (HX1) or (HX1$'$) is not verified, the process $Z$ may blow up before $T$.
+Zhang gives an example of such a phenomenon in dimension 1; we refer the reader to Example 1 in \cite{Zhang-05}. \end{rem}

-\subsection{Zhang's path regularity Theorem}
+\subsection{Zhang's path regularity theorem}

-Let $0=t_0<t_1<\ldots< t_n=T$ be any given partition of $[0,T]$, and denote $\delta_n$ the mesh size of this partition.
+Let $0=t_0<t_1<\cdots< t_n=T$ be any given partition of $[0,T]$ and denote $\delta_n$ the mesh size of this partition.
 We define a set of random variables

-Then we are able to precise Theorem 3.4.3 in~\cite{Zhang-01}: \begin{thm} Suppose that (HX0), (HY0) hold and $g$ is a Lipschitz function, with Lipschitz constant $K_{g}$.
+Then we are able to give a more detailed version at Theorem 3.4.3 in \cite{Zhang-01}. \begin{theorem} Suppose that \textup{(HX0)}, \textup{(HY0)} hold and $g$ is a Lipschitz function with Lipschitz constant $K_{g}$.
 Then we have

-where C is a positive constant independent of $\delta_n$ and $K_{g}$. \end{thm} \paragraph{Proof. } We will follow the proof of Theorem 5.6., in~\cite{Imkeller-dosReis-09}: we just need to specify how the estimate depends on $K_g$.
-Firstly, it is not difficult to show that $\bar{Z}_{t_i}$ is the best $\mathcal{F}_{t_i}$-measurable approximation of $Z$ in $\mathcal{M}^2([t_i,t_{i+1}])$, i.e.
+where C is a positive constant independent of $\delta_n$ and $K_{g}$. \end{theorem} \begin{pf} We will follow the proof of Theorem 5.6 in \cite{Imkeller-dosReis-09}; we just need to specify how the estimate depends on $K_g$.
+First, it is not difficult to show that $\bar{Z}_{t_i}$ is the best $\mathcal {F}_{t_i}$-measurable approximation of $Z$ in $\mathcal {M}^2([t_i,t_{i+1}])$, that is,

 In particular,

 In the same spirit as previous proofs, we suppose in a first time that $b$, $g$ and $f$ are differentiable with respect to $x$, $y$ and $z$.
 So,